genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 After this command is complete, we will have a basic Genesis server running.

-### Deploying the auth module
+### Deploy the auth module
-As our application requires authentication, we have to install the Genesis Auth module.
+As our application requires authentication, we have to install the Genesis Auth module:

-Usage:
 ```shell
 ./gradlew :genesisproduct-position-app-tutorial:positions-app-tutorial-deploy:install-auth-distribution.zip #On the IntelliJ terminal
 ```